-The subject of classification of agricultural pest images has been shown in this study to be capable of leveraging a nove hybrid DL model combining the local structure of CNNs and global contextual features of ViTs.
-Compared with Rej EfficientNetB3, as well as standalone ViT models, the proposed model achieved better accuracy and generalization The performances of ConvViT on a carefully curated dataset of 12 pest species (8 out of which are represented to the performance of ConvViT on a carefully curated dataset of 12 pest species (8 out of which are represented to the performance of ConvViT on a carefully curated dataset of 12 pest species (8 out of which are represented to the performance of ConvViT on a carefully curated dataset of 12 pest species (8 out of which are represented to the performance of ConvViT on a carefully curated dataset of 12 pest species (8 out of which are represented to the performance of ConvViT on a carefully curated dataset of 12 pest species (8 out of which are represented to the performance of ConvViT on a carefully curated dataset of 12 pest species (8 out of which are represented to the performance of ConvViT on a carefully curated dataset of 12 pest species (8 out of which are represented to the performance of ConvViT on a carefully curated dataset of 12 pest species (8 out of which are represented to the performance of ConvViT on a carefully curated dataset of the performance of ConvViT on a carefully curated dataset of the performance of ConvViT on a carefully curated dataset of the performance of ConvViT on a carefully curated dataset of the performance of ConvVIT on a carefully curated dataset of the performance of ConvVIT on a carefully curated dataset of the performance of ConvVIT on a carefully curated dataset of the performance of ConvVIT on a carefully curated dataset of the performance of ConvVIT on a carefully curated dataset of the performance of ConvVIT on a carefully curated dataset of the performance of ConvVIT on a carefully curated dataset of the careful curated dataset of the carefully curated dataset of the careful curat extensively tested in the form of experiments on 8 different classes (including geometrically ambiguous or to show that it significantly boosts pest recognition.
-A pipeline comprising data augmentation, erro l analys model optimization solved the problem of image variability, class imbalance, and data quality with heal of its own.
-The best test results (87.0) for the ConvViT hybrid model surpassed previous nes like ProtoNet, MADN, and RCNN.
-This suggests that ConvViTs should be deployed in precision far ust be identified ay for further advances in as early as possible in order to ensure sustainable crop protection.
-This research has ed th smart agriculture through promoting the development of lightweight and edge-deployal solutions, the growth of the datasets in this regard to include more pest species and life stages, and potentially multimediates. systems incorporating IoT and sensor data for total agriculture monitoring.
+The subject of classification of agricultural pest images has been shown in this study to be capable of leveraging a novel hybrid DL model combining the local structure of CNNs and global contextual features of ViTs.
+Compared with ResNet50, EfficientNetB3, as well as standalone ViT models, the proposed model achieved better accuracy and generalization ability.
+The performances of ConvViT on a carefully curated dataset of 12 pest species (8 out of which are representative) are extensively tested in the form of experiments on 8 different classes (including geometrically ambiguous or minority classes) to show that it significantly boosts pest recognition.
+A pipeline comprising data augmentation, error level analysis, and model optimization solved the problem of image variability, class imbalance, and data quality with a healthy success rate of its own.
+The best test results (87.0) for the ConvViT hybrid model surpassed previous published ones like ProtoNet, MADN, and RCNN.
+This suggests that ConvViTs should be deployed in precision farming, where pests must be identified as early as possible in order to ensure sustainable crop protection.
+This research has paved the way for further advances in smart agriculture through promoting the development of lightweight and edge-deployable AI solutions, the growth of the datasets in this regard to include more pest species and life stages, and potentially multimodal systems incorporating IoT and sensor data for total agriculture monitoring.